pradipece/Baxert_robot_project/README.md

 # Baxert_robot_project
-Programming and documentation are privet.
+Programming, Code and documentation are privet.